Phallic architecture: Antiquity

-The worship of the phallus has existed since the Stone Age, and was particularly prevalent during the Neolithic period and the Bronze Age.

 Phallic architecture became prominent in ancient Egypt and Greece, where genitalia and human sexuality received a high degree of attention.
 The ancient Greeks honored the phallus and celebrated phallic festivals.
 The Greco-Roman deity Priapus was worshiped as a god of fertility, depicted with a giant phallus in numerous public architectural pieces.

 The Greeks regularly built a shrine which they called "Herm" at the entrance of major public buildings, homes and along roads to honor Hermes, messenger of the gods.
 The shrines typically "took the form of a vertical pillar topped by the bearded head of a man and from the surface of the pillar below the head, an erect phallus protruded".
 It is believed that they sought their inspiration from the ancient Egyptians and their phallic image of Min, the valley god, who was similarly "depicted as a standing bearded king with simplified body, one arm raised, the other hand holding his erect phallus."

-Herodotus, the ancient Greek historian, documented women carrying large phallic shaped monuments and ornaments the size of a human body in villages in ancient Dionysia.
+Herodotus, the ancient Greek historian, documented women carrying large phallic-shaped monuments and ornaments the size of a human body in villages in ancient Dionysia.
 On the island of Delos a pillar supports a colossal phallus, the symbol of Dionysus.
 Phallus reliefs on buildings on such sites are also believed to have been apotropaic devices to ward off evil.
 The elaborate use of phallic architecture and sculpture in ancient Greek society can also be seen in sites such as Nea Nikomedeia in northern Greece.
 Archaeologists excavating the ancient town discovered clay sculptures of plump women with phallic heads and folded arms.